fab1214/Horiseon/README.md

 # Challenge-1

 ##Purpose
 Modified starter code for Marketing agency Horiseon to meet accessibility standards.
-Code was also restructured for better page organization and long term sustainability.
+Code was also restructured in HTML & CSS for better page organization and long term sustainability.
 Refactored code has met the Acceptance Criteria provided.

 ##Built With
 *HTML